 - Certain inherited disorders make the blood more prone to clotting.

 - Being overweight, especially women who smoke and/or have high blood pressure

-During pregnancy, the weight of the baby pressing on veins in the pelvis can slow blood return from the legs, which leads to blood pooling in the legs.
-Clots are more likely to form when blood slows or pools.
+- Pregnancy (during pregnancy, the weight of the baby pressing on veins in the pelvis can slow blood return from the legs, which leads to blood pooling in the legs).

 - Bed rest, ie: being confined to bed after a serious illness (eg: stroke), serious injury, or after surgery